 In this activity, request everyone to pair off into twos with people they were not sitting near and/or do not know well.
 The pairs will then ask one another three questions: 1.)
 Name something that you are very proud of in your work and/or personal life.
 2.)
 Tell something about yourself that very few people know about.
 3.)
 The interviewer’s choice: any question can be asked.
+You can make this interesting by providing icebreaker questions.
 Afterward, each person will share with the large group what they learned about their partner.

 This is a fun and effective way to get to better know your colleagues, especially those with whom you may not interact often.
+It’s also a great opportunity for new team members to feel included.
 For a more active indoor team building game variety, have the pairs throw a basketball back and forth throughout questions.
 Or even a tennis ball works if your teammates and “rivals” are good at catching smaller objects in the air.
 Just be careful not to hit stuff, especially if your team building activity takes place inside a hotel room.
 Those things can get quite expensive and your boss won’t be happy about it.

 9.)
 Kid’s Stuff